Harold Snoad: Awards

-Throughout Snoad's career, he has reserved a number of awards.
-In 1987 and in 1988 he was nominated for a BAFTA for his work on Ever Decreasing Circles.
-Then in 1989, for Don't Wait Up he reserved the Television and Radio Industries Club award for 'Sitcom of the Year'.
+Throughout his career, Snoad received a number of awards.
+In 1987 and 1988, he was nominated for a BAFTA for his work on Ever Decreasing Circles.
+Then in 1989, for Don't Wait Up, he reserved the Television and Radio Industries Club award for "Sitcom of the Year".
 For his work on Keeping Up Appearances, he reserved two further BAFTA nominations and the prestigious Dutch award, the Silver Tulip.